Sydney-Informatics-Hub/Germline-ShortV/README.md

 ## Step 1.
 Benchmarking: HaplotypeCaller

+The benchmarking metrics below were obtained using human datasets with an average coverage of 35X.

 Scalability to compute resources

 | Samples processed | CPUs_used | CPUs_per_sample | Mem_used | CPUtime    | Walltime_used | JobFS_used | Efficiency | Service_units(CPU_hours) | Queue  | Average SUs per sample | Exit_status |